Conservation and restoration of herbaria: Physical forces

 Proper storage in secure and stable shelving will allow for less stress and movement to affect plant collections.
-Dried and pressed plant specimens can be stored best in archival grade boxes, or tied in bundles in cardboard folders for long-term storage.
-For collections that may be handled more frequently, specimens can be placed in archival grade plastic sheets placed in ring folders.
+Dried and pressed plant specimens can be stored best in archival-grade boxes, or tied in bundles in cardboard folders for long-term storage.
+For collections that may be handled more frequently, specimens can be placed in archival-grade plastic sheets placed in ring folders.

 Disaster recovery

 Water damage resulting from flooding can result in shrinking, distortion, or staining of plant materials.
 Unforeseen disasters can occur at any time and disaster recovery planning and materials for herbaria are similar to museums and libraries.
 Little can be done with burnt specimens and fragmented specimens except to preserve and protect what is left intact.
 The damage most likely to occur is water damage through natural or man-made flooding, such as roof leakage or fire sprinkler malfunction.
-Damaged of waterlogged specimens are frozen to delay deterioration and prevent a fungal attack, which gives curators time to evaluate the situation and decide how best to approach the problem.
+Damaged or waterlogged specimens are frozen to delay deterioration and prevent a fungal attack, which gives curators time to evaluate the situation and decide how best to approach the problem.